USCGC Polar Star: Return to service

-On Christmas day 2020, Polar Star reached 72 degrees 11 minutes north, the farthest north any US government surface vessel has reached in the winter.
+On Christmas 2020, Polar Star reached 72 degrees 11 minutes north, the farthest north any US government surface vessel has reached in the winter.
 The Arctic West Winter mission included travel in heavy ice in total darkness and joint exercises with Russian aircraft at the US Russian maritime boundary in the Bering Sea.
-During the deployment Polar Star made port calls in Dutch Harbor Alaska and Juneau Alaska.
+During the deployment Polar Star made port calls in Dutch Harbor and Juneau, Alaska.